 Bwindi Impenetrable National Park, Rainfall is the main factor to consider when deciding the best time for gorilla trekking.
-Heavy rains result in slippery and challenging hiking trails.
-It can rain at any time of the year, but June to August and December to January have less rain and are therefore considered the best time to go.
-The park stays open throughout the year.
+Furthermore the heavy rains result in slippery and challenging hiking trails.
+It can rain at any time of the year but June to August and December to January have less rain and are therefore considered the best time to go.
+Lastly the park stays open throughout the year.

 Bwindi should be on every birder’s itinerary.
 The park offers some of the best montane-forest (mountain-forest) bird watching in Africa.
-There are an estimated 350 bird species, with 14 not recorded anywhere else in Uganda.
-There are 23 birds unique to the Albertine Rift (which is 90% of all Albertine Rift endemics) including Neumann’s warbler and blue-headed sunbird.
-Migratory birds are present from November to April.
+There are an estimated 350 bird species.
+With 14 not recorded anywhere else in Uganda.
+There are 23 birds unique to the Albertine Rift (which is 90% of all Albertine Rift endemics) for instance Neumann’s warbler and blue-headed sunbird.
+Additionally Migratory birds are present from November to April.

 Migratory birds, though not a significant part of Bwindi’s attraction to birders, are present from November to April.

-Bwindi has a wet, yet mild, climate.
+Bwindi has a wet and mild climate.
 Temperatures remain consistent year-long due to its short distance from the equator.
 Daytime temperatures of around 23°C/73°F are usual, with a significant drop at night to around 11°C/52°F.